-cPanel has shaken the web hosting community with its recent price rise announcement.
-They have changed its pricing model from a per server pricing to a per account model.
+cPanel price rise has shaken the web hosting community with cPanel’s recent announcement.
+They have changed their pricing model from per-server pricing to a per-account model.

 According to cPanel’s new pricing, here’s the breakup for 1000 websites :

 The pricing is different depending upon the number of accounts.
 The price for the end user is comparatively higher than the cPanel partners.